justinnhli/dynamic-fok-paper/outline.md

 * amount of info known about a result compared to everything else in memory
     * mention using average activation (or other summary statistics)
     * ex: when thinking of a country's capital, how well do you know the city you are thinking of compared to everything else you know?
+* accuracy of partial retrievals ([Norman2016TheRelationshipBetween])
+    * correct partial knowledge was a predictor of FOK, while incorrect partial knowledge was not
+    * FOK increased with the amount of correct partial knowledge and the existence of incorrect partial knowledge
+	* weird that the accuracy of the partial knowledge matters, since the participant doesn't know whether it's correct or not

 # complex/ conjugate features of FOK